nodejs/nodejs.org/apps/site/pages/en/learn/typescript/publishing-a-ts-project.md

 TypeScript has warned that the above code will not behave as intended, just like a unit test warns that code does not behave as intended.

 Your IDE (ex VS Code) likely has built-in support for TypeScript, displaying errors as you work.
 If not, and/or you missed those, CI will have your back.

+The following [GitHub Action](https://github.com/features/actions) sets up a CI task to automatically check (and require) types pass inspection for a PR into the `main` branch.

 ```yaml displayName=".github/workflows/ci.yml"
 name: Tests